animebook/animebook.github.io/README.md

 Animebook is designed to match the mining workflow described in https://www.animecards.site, with features such as:
 - Ability to retime subtitles directly in the web player.
 Useful for the majority of subtitles on https://kitsunekko.net/ and https://itazuraneko.neocities.org/library/sub.html, which almost always need to be retimed to the video you're watching.
 - Fast flashcard creation using the [Animebook Chrome extension](https://chrome.google.com/webstore/detail/animebook-anki-export/ohcbgkombhgcbjcikjlgdmjkpibafppa).
 If you use Yomichan to add a word to Anki while watching a show, you can then use Animebook to add screenshots, audio, and subtitle lines automatically to your flashcard.
 - App is a single html page, making it easier to download and save locally.
-If you want this, download at https://github.com/animebook/animebook.github.io/releases/.
+If you want this, download [here](https://raw.githubusercontent.com/animebook/animebook.github.io/master/index.html) by right clicking and hitting 'Save As...'.
 - Resizable sidebar
 - Built-in browser zoom can be used to adjust the player's font size